staskus/Blog/Content/notes/Recursion and Dynamic Programming.md

 excerpt: Algorithms
 ---

+## Recursion

 Hints for problems that are good candidates for recursion:
 * Compute the nth element to...
 * Write code to list the first n...
 * Implement a method to compute all...

+Recursive problems are space-intensive and take at least O(n) of memory.
+The same problems can be solved iteratively although it's usually more complex.

+## Dynamic Programming

+Dynamic programming is useful when trying to optimize something **given a constraint**.
+We can use DP when the problem can be broken into subproblems and they don't depend on each other.

+1. Every DP solution involes a grid
+2. The values in the grid cells are what we try to optimize
+3. Each cell is a subproblem

 Approaches:
 * Bottom-Up: Start by solving the most simple case
 * Top-Down: Start with more complex and think about how to split them into subproblems
 * Half-and-Half: Dividing the data set in half to solve the problem and then merging together the results

-Recursive problems are space-intensive and take at least O(n) of memory.
-The same problems can be solved iteratively although it's usually more complex.

 ## Example problems